TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 }
 ```

-Then we fixed a problem on the webopage were we couldn't get the weather data to display properly.
+After tha, we fixed a problem on the webpage due to which we couldn't get the weather data to display properly.
 It would only appear as Object object and not access the actual data.
-We also worked on styling and added the fonts that Aukje sent us.
+We also worked on styling and added the fonts that our client sent us.

 ### Day 2 (Tuesday)